Sunday, August 11, 2019

 One organized method of arranging all sixteen types is shown in the image below.
 The SJs are in the top left quadrant.
 Moving clockwise around the circle, the NJs are next, then the SPs and the NPs.

-(The various types have been extensively described by David Kiersey, who divided the sixteen pairs differently than Isabel Briggs Myers had.
+(Note: David Kiersey divided the sixteen pairs differently than Isabel Briggs Myers had.
 In Kiersey's system, two sets are SJs and SPs, based on the second and fourth letters, and the other two sets are NFs and NTs, based on the second and third letters).

 In attempting to assign court cards to the sixteen types, I decided to rely on the information-gathering function and the decision-making function to narrow down the possible suits associated with each type.